kazurayam/katalon-studio-texts-diff/README.md

 The class is developed using Katalon Studio v8.6.6 but is not dependent on the Katalon Studio's version.
 It should work on KS v7 as well.

+## How is this Git repository structured

+This project reqpository 'katalon-studio-texts-diff' contains 3 sub directories: `app-project`, `docs` and `lib-project`.
+The `lib-project` contains a Katalon Studio project where I developed the source code of the custom keyword.
+The `app-project` contains a Katalon Studio project where I applied the custom Keyword to demonstrate how to use it.

+If you are going to use the custom Keyword in your own Katalon project, you want to look at the `app-project`.

 ## Problem to solve

 Web testers often want to compare 2 text files.
 The files could be in various format: CSV, JSON, XML, etc. They sometimes want to check if 2 texts are identical or not.
 Additionally they want to see the detail differences, if any.
 I want to perform texts-diff and reporting in Katalon Studio.